steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 model = onnx.load('SplitModel.proto')
 ```

-And converted it to a CoreML model:
+And convert it to a CoreML model:

 ```python{4,9-15}
 import torch